hcgatewood/jdd/README.md

     help                Show this help message.

 Options:
-    --file              Show the file being processed.
+    --info              Show more info, like the file being processed.

 Dive options:
+    --record COMMAND    FILE Record mode: monitor FILE for changes and append new JSON object versions to it.
+(Alias: --rec, -r)
     --watch COMMAND     Watch mode: run COMMAND periodically to get new JSON object versions.
-    --interval N        Interval in seconds between watch COMMAND executions (default: 5).
+(Alias: -w) --interval N        Interval in seconds between watch COMMAND executions (default: 5).
+(Alias: --int, -i) --file SAVE_FILE    Specify SAVE_FILE to store observed/intermediate changes (default: temporary file; recommendation: .jsonl extension).
-    --pre               Preprocess each JSON entry into a single line before further processing (configure via JDD_PREPROCESSOR).
+    --preprocess        Preprocess each JSON entry into a single line before further processing (configure via JDD_PREPROCESSOR).
+(Alias: --pre)
-    --follow, -f        Follow mode: keep reading new entries as they are appended to FILE (default if no FILE is given).
+    --follow            Follow mode: keep reading new entries as they are appended to FILE (default if no FILE is given).
+(Alias: -f)
     --no-follow         Disable follow mode.
-    --all               Do not filter out consecutive duplicate entries.
+    --all               Do not filter out consecutive duplicate entries (if using FILE, also prevents creating an intermediate file).
     --tag OBJECT_PATH   Specify JSON object path to use as tag for each entry.

 Dive keybindings: